cpjhenry/solunar/README.md

 routinely use the command prompt on Android.
-For OS/X, you might need to use the alternative <code>Makefile.OSX</code>. <code>solunar</code> may build on other Posix-like plaforms, perhaps with changes to the Makefile.
+For OS/X, you might need to use the alternative <code>Makefile.OSX</code>. <code>solunar</code> may build on other Posix-like platforms, perhaps with changes to the Makefile.